Baptiste Couilloud

-Baptiste Couilloud (born 22 July 1997) is a French rugby union player.
-His position is scrum-half and he currently plays for Lyon OU in the Top 14.
+Baptiste Amédée Couilloud (born 22 July 1997) is a French professional rugby union player who plays as a scrum-half for Top 14 club Lyon and the France national team.

-International career
+Professional career

 Couilloud was called up to the French national team for the first time ahead of France's second 2018 Six Nations Championship match against Scotland as a replacement for Antoine Dupont who was injured in the first match against Ireland.
 He made his debut two weeks later against Italy coming on for Maxime Machenaud in the 70th minute of an eventual 34–17 home victory.